SpiderLabs/Responder/README.md

 - Built-in HTTPS Auth server.
-  In order to redirect HTTPS Authentication to this tool, you will need to set the -r option to On for Windows versions older than Vista (NBT-NS queries for HTTP server lookups are sent using the Workstation Service name suffix).
+  In order to redirect HTTPS Authentication to this tool, you will need to set the -r option for Windows versions older than Vista (NBT-NS queries for HTTP server lookups are sent using the Workstation Service name suffix).
 For Vista and higher, LLMNR will be used.
 This server supports NTLMv1, NTLMv2, *and* Basic Authentication.
 This server